coreos/fedora-coreos-pipeline/HACKING.md

 credentials, you should now do e.g.:

 ```
-$ aws s3 mb my-fcos-bucket
+$ aws s3 mb s3://my-fcos-bucket
 ```

-And provide it to `--bucket` below.
+And provide it to `--bucket` below when creating the pipeline with the `deploy` script.

+To install the aws CLI needed for this steps see [installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+To configure the aws CLI with your credentials see [quick configuration with aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ### [OPTIONAL] Slack integration